LanselotOz/jira-bulk-loader/README.rst

 and the command:

     jira-bulk-loader.py -U <your_username> -P <your_password> \
-    -H jira.your_domain.org -D 2012-09-20 -W PRKEY template_file
+    -H jira.your_domain.org -D 2016-10-20 -W PRKEY template_file

 It will create a task with two subtasks.
-Moreover it also sets due date 2012-09-18 (YYYY-mm-DD) to the 2nd sub-task, and 2012-09-20 to the task and its first sub-task.
+Moreover it sets due date 2016-10-01 (YYYY-mm-DD) for the 2nd sub-task.
+All other created tasks will have due date set to 2016-10-20.
+User 'watcher1' will be added to the list of watchers of the first task.

 Link issues